algorandfoundation/algokit-cli/README.md

 Some useful commands for updating or removing AlgoKit in the future.

-- To update AlgoKit: `winget upgrade AlgoKit`
+- To update AlgoKit: `winget upgrade algokit`
-- To remove AlgoKit: `winget uninstall AlgoKit`
+- To remove AlgoKit: `winget uninstall algokit`

 ## Install AlgoKit on Mac